Spring Testing Updates

 Can I submit positive antigen test results to support an exemption from the saliva-based testing program?Yes, you may submit antigen test results for consideration if you also have an accompanying note from a medical provider that shows you experienced COVID-19 symptoms at the time of the positive test result.
 If you do not have such documentation, you will not be able to receive an exemption.
 Learn more: Interim Guidance for Antigen Testing for SARS-CoV-2 from the CDC.

-If I’ve taken a COVID-19 test recently, do I still need to participate in the first round of the university’s saliva-based testing?Yes.
+If I’ve taken a COVID-19 test recently, do I still need to participate in the university’s saliva-based testing?Yes.
 Results from any test taken outside of UNL’s saliva-based testing program cannot be linked to the Safer Community app.
 Thus, results will not trigger an “access granted” status for campus buildings.
 If you have taken a COVID-19 test recently with a positive result, you can submit an exemption request for the 90-day category.

 Who pays for my saliva testing?All saliva testing is free for students, faculty and staff.